Prelf1992/mlops-template-repository/README.md

 * Commit 83: Feat: Optimize performance of algorithm for faster execution. at 2025-01-23 17:46:43
 * Commit 84: CI: Improve styling of utility to improve user experience. at 2025-01-27 17:26:44
 * Commit 85: Perf: Add tests for API to align with standards. at 2025-01-27 10:24:16
+* Commit 86: CI: Add tests for dependencies to support new requirements. at 2025-01-28 09:47:49